Normal Newborn Behavior

 • Reflexes: Expect to see the rooting reflex, grasp reflex, and startle reflex in the first few weeks.

-• Visual Focus: Newborns can only see about 8 to 12 inches away (about the distance from your breast to their face while nursing) and are drawn to high-contrast patterns and faces.
+• Visual Focus: Newborns can only see about 8 to 12 inches away (about the distance from your breast to their face while breastfeeding) and are drawn to high-contrast patterns and faces.

-• Skin-to-Skin Contact: Holding your baby skin-to-skin can promote bonding, regulate their temperature, and improve feeding success.
+• Skin-to-Skin Contact: Holding your baby skin-to-skin can promote bonding, regulate their temperature, and improve feeding success.9

 • Bonding: Respond to your baby’s coos and gurgles.
 This encourages bonding and social interactions and development.